sebyldino/TileDash/README.md

  height: 3,
  folder: "./img/Landscape", // If you want to scroll different image.
 The path need to be this or ./img/Portrait
- timeScroll: 5, // Time in seconds for scrolling images
+ timeScroll: 5, // Time in seconds for scrolling images },
- id: "tile-image-1", // Define which id you want but use a different id for each IMAGE type in your dashboard },
 ```
 - OPTION: